 Following assessment, some patients may require referral to another hospital outwith the local area.

-You should also attend A&E with a minor injury when the MIU is closed between the hours of 9.00pm and 8.00am.
+You should also attend A&E with a minor injury when the MIU is closed.

 What if my child is under 1?